 Cell Service

-Cell Service is pretty reliable in the park.
-There are a few spots near Orick where service is more limited but overall visitors can expect to have good reception.
+Cell service is pretty reliable in the park.
+There are a few spots near Orick where service is more limited, but overall visitors can expect good reception along Highway 101.
+Service drops significantly on unpaved roads like Howland Hill Road and Davison Road.

 Getting to the Redwoods

 Getting to Redwood National Park is half the fun!
-Out of state visitors can fly into Crescent City Airport (which is only 30mins from the closest part of the park), or San Francisco and drive up the coast (6 hours south of Redwood), or Redding (3 hours east of Redwood), or Medford, OR (2 hours northeast of Redwood).
+Out-of-state visitors can fly into Crescent City Airport (30 minutes from the closest part of the park), San Francisco and drive up the coast (6 hours south), Redding (3 hours east), or Medford, OR (2 hours northeast).

 Food & Restaurants